fasten-project/pypi-resolver/README.md

 pypi-resolver
 ===============

-This tool resolves Python dependencies by using `pip` and `pip-compile`.
+This tool resolves Python dependencies by using `pip`.
 It can be executed as a CLI tool, or it can be deployed as a Flask API.
 It accepts as input any string that can be resolved by pip.
 It also supports dependency resolution of local python projects, by parsing the requirements.txt file.